The 2nd International Workshop on Search-Oriented Conversational AI (SCAI)

 Topics of Interest

-- The role of personalization for conversational AI and for its evaluation (users are different, can we personalize their experience?)
+- The role of personalization for Conversational AI and for its

-- Voice as input (voice interactions with a personal assistant: how it will affect existing models?)
+interactions with the agent — how will it affect existing models?)

 - Notification: August 18